CHZY-1/Precipitation_Forecasting_with_Geospatial_data/readme.md

 Data Preprocessing workflow
 ![Data Preprocessing workflow](image-4.png)

-272 locations with 17 latitude and 16 longitude into 3 clusters with k means clustering
+To reduce the dimension of data, a total of 272 locations with 17 latitude and 16 longitude in pacific northwest are clustered into 3 clusters with k means clustering algorithm.

 ![clustered](image-1.png)